13ace37/13ace37/README.md

 I started programming/scripting at the age of 12 and have been expanding my skills ever since.
 In 2018, I jumped into Linux server administration and also delved deeper into mastering automation.
 Since then I always try to get the best out of my code by optimizing it.
 I also tend to keep everything, including my internal code, modular and prepared for the future.

-You can find more about me, my skills, and my experiences on my website [xace.ch/about](https://xace.dev/about) and also about my current tech stack at [xace.ch/about#stack](https://xace.dev/about#stack).
+You can find more about me, my skills at: [xace.dev/skills](https://xace.dev/skills) and my experiences and current tech stack at: [xace.dev/about](https://xace.dev/about).

 ## Projects

 I am always working on new and exciting projects, both at work and in my personal time.
-You can find some of my recent and past projects on my about page: [xace.ch/about#projects](https://xace.dev/about#projects).
+You can find some of my recent private projects here: [xace.dev/projects](https://xace.dev/projects) or my work projects over here: [xace.dev/work-projects](https://xace.dev/work-projects) .

-## Gear

-Curious about the tools and software I use?
-Check out my gear page: [xace.ch/gear](https://xace.dev/gear).